maboehm/hyperledger_shipment-container_app/README.md

     - Connects device to the IBM Watson IoT Platform using the configuration entered on the home page
     - Makes sure the device stays awake as long as the sensor page is open
     - Collects all sensor data and sends it to the IBM Watson IoT Platform as a JSON object
-    - Listens for "takePicture" commands send by the IBM Watson IoT Platform and takes an picture and send it to the NodeRED dashboard if requested
+    - Listens for "takePicture" commands send by the IBM Watson IoT Platform and takes a picture and send it to the NodeRED dashboard if requested

-### Senors Supportet by the App
+### Senors Supported by the App
 1. Gyroscope
 2. Accelerator
 3. Camera